Asha Bordoloi

-Asha Bordoloi is an Assamese film actress from Assam, India.
+Asha Bordoloi is an Indian actress and politician who works mainly in Assamese cinema.
 She has acted in a number of Assamese movies and stage dramas.
 She is best known for her role Malati in the National award-winning film Kothanodi.

-Early life and education
+Early life

 Asha Bordoloi was born at Barhampur in Nagaon district, Assam.

 Political career

-Bordoloi joined Bharatiya Janata Party and currently serving as Cultural Committee In-charge of Bharatiya Janata Yuva Morcha.
+Bordoloi joined Bharatiya Janata Party on 18 August 2020.
+She served as the Cultural Committee In-charge of the Bharatiya Janata Yuva Morcha.

+Bordoloi served as the state secretary of state's Mahila Morcha from 7 September 2021, until 4 October 2025 when she was appointed the General Secretary of BJP Mahila Morcha, Assam.